Intrinsic Dirac Behavior of Scalar Curvature in a Quaternionic Weyl-Cartan Geometry

 Equation (\ref{def.i.m.qpsi}) leads to a general rule for translating a factor $ \imath $ multiplying a spinor into the equivalent quaternion value, and that is

-In this, the ``$ | $'' is the ``leap-over operator'' or ``barred operator'', which signifies that the quantity immediately following it is to be applied to the right side of any product of further quantities following the term in a product.
-This operation is required to handle the possible two-sided nature of any quaternion product (a ``split product''), and has been in use in the literature for some time by researchers of quaternionic Dirac Theory, such as De Leo and Rotelli\cite{rotelli}, and Schwartz\cite{schwartz.leap}.
-For example, the spinor eigenvalue equation related to the z component of angular momentum translates via
+In this, the ``$ | $'' is the ``leap-over operator'' or ``barred operator'', which signifies that the quantity immediately following it is to be applied to the right side of any product of further quantities to the right of the term in a product.
+The rightmost $ | $ is applied first, then any additional such operations are applied in order proceeding to the left when more than one such $ | $ operation appears in a product, so that $ (| Q_{2} ) ( | Q_{3} ) \psi = \psi Q_{3} Q_{2} $.
+This operation is required to handle the possible two-sided nature of any quaternion product (a ``split product''), and has been in use in the literature for some time by researchers of quaternionic Dirac Theory, such as De Leo and Rotelli\cite{rotelli,De.Leo.1995}, and Schwartz\cite{schwartz.leap}.
+For example, the spinor eigenvalue equation related to the $ z $ component of angular momentum translates via